Niranjan Khilnani

 Niranjan M. Khilnani (27 November 1922 - 14 December 2012) was a historian, scholar, professional writer and commentator on Indian and International Affairs.

 Early life

-Khilnani was born at Sukkur, Sindh to Manohardas Kauromal Khilnani and Smt Amrit Devi (Ambi d/o Kundan das Keswani).
+Khilnani was born at Sukkur, Sindh to Manohardas Kauromal Khilnani and Amrit Devi, daughter of Kundan das Keswani.
 He was the grandson of Rai Bahadur Dewan Kauromal Chandanmal Khilnani of Bhiriya in Sindh.
 His brother Ashok Khilnani lives in Los Angeles, California married to Renu Khilnani with sons Madhu- Mark Khilnani, Keerti - Keith Khilnani.
 He was the youngest to secure a PhD from Bombay University at age 25 in 1947.
 He did his post doctoral research at Yale University.

 Personal life

 He married Chitra (Shanta d/o Hassanand Tolani) who stayed in New Delhi.